top of page

 Dysregulation occurs when our nervous system is overwhelmed, pushing us out of our "window of tolerance" where we typically feel balanced and in control.
 Identifying dysregulation early can help manage and mitigate its effects.
 Here are key signs to watch for and strategies to address them:

-- Emotional Outbursts: Frequent or intense emotional reactions, such as anger, frustration, or sadness, can indicate dysregulation.
+1. Emotional Dysregulation: Frequent or intense emotional reactions, such as anger, frustration, or sadness.

-- Anxiety and Restlessness: Increased anxiety, nervousness, or inability to sit still are common signs.
+2. Anxious Dysregulation: Increased worries, restlessness, nervousness, or inability to sit still are common signs.

-- Difficulty Concentrating: Dysregulation can manifest as trouble focusing, forgetfulness, or confusion.
+3. Concentration Dysregulation: Can manifest as trouble focusing, inattentiveness, forgetfulness, or confusion.

-- Physical Symptoms: Rapid heartbeat, shallow breathing, muscle tension, or digestive issues often accompany stress and anxiety.
+4. Physical Dysregulation: Symptoms include rapid heartbeat, shallow breathing, muscle tension, or digestive issues often accompany stress and anxiety.

-- Behavioral Changes: Sudden changes in behavior, such as withdrawal from social activities, increased irritability, or changes in sleep patterns, can signal dysregulation.
+5. Behavioral Dysregulation: Sudden changes in behavior, such as withdrawal from social activities, increased irritability, or changes in sleep patterns, can signal dysregulation.

 1. Mindfulness and Grounding Techniques: Practicing mindfulness or grounding exercises can help bring your focus back to the present moment.
 Techniques such as deep breathing, progressive muscle relaxation, or sensory grounding (noticing sights, sounds, smells, etc.) are effective.